apurv101/aimyable_docs/docs/task_execution_engine.md

 ## Introduction

-Amyable is a task automation application designed to perform tasks on a host machine by interpreting the current screen's state and executing the next set of actions.
+Aimyable is a task automation application designed to perform tasks on a host machine by interpreting the current screen's state and executing the next set of actions.
 It leverages computer vision and natural language processing to understand the GUI elements and determine the appropriate actions to achieve the desired tasks.

 ---